Max Payne: Well at least I fucking tried!

 - The Last King of Scotland: It's a movie based on the reign of Ugandan dictator Idi Amin - as told by a Scottish doctor.

-- The Last Samurai is another prime example, where said last samurai happens to be a disgraced US military man.
+- The Last Samurai is another prime example, where said last samurai happens to be joined by a disgraced US military man.

 - The Mummy (1999) and its sequels mostly take place in 1920s Egypt, which at the time was British-aligned.
 Though plenty of Egyptians and Britons figure in the story, the protagonist - a former French Foreign Legion soldier - is American.